Leading-edge obstetrical and gynecological care

 Based on the strength of our faculty and our track record of developing and introducing novel therapeutic approaches, Ohio State’s Division of Maternal Fetal Medicine is squarely among the country’s top 10 programs.

-The Ohio State University Division of Female Pelvic Medicine and Reconstructive Surgery, established in 2005, offers a comprehensive blend of patient care, education and research on a wide range of female pelvic health conditions.
+The Ohio State University Division of Urogynecology and Reconstructive Pelvic Surgery, established in 2005, offers a comprehensive blend of patient care, education and research on a wide range of female pelvic health conditions.

 Our specialists work primarily at the Outpatient Care Center in Upper Arlington, 1800 Zollinger Road, Columbus, delivering innovative treatment options and therapies related to female pelvic health.
 The faculty value patient education and teach residents and medical students to do the same.
 Many of our patients have lived with their clinical problems for years, believing there was nothing that could be done.
 Our residents and students not only learn about surgical and nonsurgical options, but also how to personalize care for each patient based which approach is best suited for her.